Explore Switzerland

 Address: Zurichbergstrasse 221 Zurich

 Unlike the dubious reputation of zoos worldwide, the Zurich Zoo is refreshingly dedicated to nature conservation, maintaining ecosystems and protecting animal species, with many projects of reintroduction into the wild.
 Offering guided tours and in depth information tools, the Zurich Zoo does its best to educate the public.
-With over 260 different species and 2200 animals, visitors will get the unique chance to view endangered animal species such as snow leopards and red pandas.
+With over 340 different species and 4000 animals, visitors will get the unique chance to view endangered animal species such as snow leopards and red pandas.
 Recreating ecosystems from exotic Madagascar to the rugged Ethiopian Highlands and housing the various animals in spacious enclosures, a visit to the diverse Zurich Zoo is a pleasurable and invigorating excursion.
-Visit the website to see feeding times and which new pups have been born.
+Travellers should visit the website to see feeding times and which new pups have been born.

-The final work of the renowned Swiss architect who pioneered modernism and laid the foundation for Bauhaus, the Centre Le Corbusier in Zurichhorn Park is the epitome of modern design.
-A conglomeration of his life's work, the Centre Le Corbusier and Heidi Weber Museum unify Le Corbusier's architecture, paintings, furniture, sculpture and writings, all in one space.
-Created in the 1960s, the contemporary building strong references to Mondrian and is a jumble of cubic structures made of coloured panels, glass and steel, protected by a detached angular roof.
+The final work of the renowned Swiss architect who pioneered modernism and laid the foundation for Bauhaus, the Pavillon Le Corbusier in Zurichhorn Park is the epitome of modern design.
+A conglomeration of his life's work, the former Centre Le Corbusier and Heidi Weber Museum unify Le Corbusier's architecture, paintings, furniture, sculpture and writings, all in one space.
+Created in the 1960s, the contemporary building has strong references to Mondrian and is a jumble of cubic structures made of coloured panels, glass and steel, protected by a detached angular roof.
 Initially designed as a private house, the many spaces of the Centre Le Corbusier have fared well as an exhibition and learning centre.
-On your way to this illuminating masterpiece, take a stroll alongside the Limmat River in picturesque Zurichhorn Park and keep a look out for the sculptures of Jean Tinguely and Henry Moore.
+While travelling to this illuminating masterpiece, tourists can take a stroll alongside the Limmat River in picturesque Zurichhorn Park and should look out for the sculptures of Jean Tinguely and Henry Moore.

-The tallest fountain in the world, the Jet d'Eau is a Geneva attraction that cannot be missed.
+One of the tallest fountains in the world, the Jet d'Eau is a Geneva attraction that cannot be missed.
 Projecting 460 feet (140m) into the air at a speed of 124 miles per hour (200km/h) and pumping 132 gallons (500 litres) of water per second, the fountain was initially established to release pressure for hydropower generation on the Rhone River, but was so loved by the populace that in 1891 the city created a permanent fountain.
 As Paris has the Eiffel Tower and New York has the Empire State Building, Geneva has the Jet d'Eau.
-For a breathtaking and romantic sight, visit at night, when the fountain is lit up.
+For a breathtaking and romantic sight, tourists should visit at night, when the fountain is lit up.

 International Red Cross and Red Crescent Museum